Building Libraries and Library Additions: A Selected Annotated Bibliography

 Designing Better Libraries is a blog about design thinking and how it applies to library settings.
 The goal of this blog is to provide information, news and ideas that librarians can use to design a great library user experience for their communities.
 Among the topics we'll be covering are instructional design, innovation, technology design, and the application of new media to design – and of course – design thinking.

 Every year, Library Journal, a magazine published by Media Source, Inc., reports the results of their survey on new and newly-renovated library buildings, with a summary listing of costs and funding sources.
-Usually found in the December issue and so an issue earlier than usual, the November 15, 2012 cover story, Year in Architecture 2012: Waves of the Future [8 Photo Galleries], by Bette-Lee Fox, features 107 public library projects and 19 academic library projects, separated out into New Buildings, Additions, and Renovations categories, along with the Six-Year Cost Summary.
-As usual, an alphabetical list of all of the architecture firms (pages 30-31) and then the Architect Showcase (pages 32-37), a special photographic advertising section for the architects, is included.
+The November 15, 2013 cover story, Year in Architecture 2013: Something for Everyone [8 Photo Galleries], by Bette-Lee Fox, features 77 public library projects and 14 academic library projects, separated out into New Buildings, Additions, and Renovations categories, along with the Six-Year Cost Summary.
+As usual, an alphabetical list of all of the architecture firms (pages 36, 38) and then the Architect Showcase (pages 40-43), a special photographic advertising section for the architects, is included.
 This article is always reprinted (without the color photographs) in the Library and Book Trade Almanac™ annual reference publication.
 Additional resources in library buildings, furnishings, and equipment can be accessed via Library Journal Architecture, Buildings, & Facilities including the annual Spring and Fall Library By Design supplements.

 LLAMA's Buildings and Equipment Section offers a number of resources, including electronic discussion lists devoted to library buildings issues.
 See all of ALA's electronic discussion lists at <http://lists.ala.org>, including the discussion lists for LLAMA.
 Library buildings issues can also be discussed in the LLAMA Buildings & Equipment Section online forums at the ALA Connect social network at <http://connect.ala.org>.
 Also see the ALA/AIA Library Building Awards and Previous Winners of the AIA/ALA Library Buildings Award Program, established to encourage excellence in the architectural design and planning of libraries.
 Awards for distinguished accomplishment in library architecture by an architect licensed in the United States will be made for any library in the United States or abroad.
 Awarded by ALA/LLAMA and AIA every two years.
 See the latest winners: 2013 AIA / ALA Library Building Awards and 2011 AIA / ALA Library Building Awards.
 Additional details can be found on the AIA website at AIA/ALA Library Building Awards.